2006–07 NWHL season: Final standings

 In the last year of the National Women's Hockey League, several game sheets, results and totals are missing from the league records database (the only known database of NWHL records that has been shared with the Hockey Hall of Fame).
 Each team played 36 regular-season games from September 16, 2006 to February 25, 2007.

-Two games were forfeit by the Québec Avalanche: the January 27–28 weekend away games against the Etobicoke Dolphins and Mississauga Aeros.
-Both games were counted as 1-0 victories in favour of the home teams.
+Two games were forfeit by the Quebec Avalanche: the January 27–28 weekend away games against the Etobicoke Dolphins and Mississauga Aeros.
+Both games were counted as 1–0 victories in favour of the home teams.